solana-foundation/solana-improvement-documents/proposals/0094-deprecate-executable-meta-update.md

 When the feature - "deprecate executable account metadata update" is activated, the bpf loader will no longer update *executable* metadata to true after program deployment.

+This also implies that the bpf runtime can no longer depend on the *executable* flag in the account metadata for to check whether certain account updates are allowable.
+To mirror the current validator runtime behavior, the *executable* flags on the account can be computed from the account's owner ID, which must be one of the bpf loaders, and the corresponding program account's metadata stored in the account's data.

+However, computing the executable from account's owner and data is not going to be performant.
+Currently, there are only 3 places, which checks account's *executable* flag before updates: (1) `lamport`` change, (2) `owner` change, and (3) `data` change.

+With the new bpf loaders, the `owner` and the `data` of the program accounts will never be changed at runtime.
+Therefore, the executable checks on case (2) and (3) can be readily skipped.
+For (1) `lamport` change, we propose to relax the restriction that `lamport` on `executable` account can't be changed, since there are no particular reasons why the lamport can't change on executable accounts (as far as I know).
+When this restriction is removed, the executable check for case (1) can be skipped too.

 The PR for this work is at https://github.com/solana-labs/solana/pull/34194